bkw777/MounT/README.md

  Olivetti M10
  Kyotronic KC-85

-Microcontroller boards:
  Adafruit Feather (all varieties)
+ Teensy 3.5, 3.6, 4.1  (other models too, they don't have sd-card readers built-in, but the power and serial lines are the same so you could plug them in)

 coming:
- Teensy 3.5, 3.6, 4.1
  Heltec HTIT-W8266, HTIT-WB32

+## Microcontroller boards

-## Adafruit Feather
+### Adafruit Feather
 ![](MonT_Feather_1.jpg)
 ![](MonT_Feather_2.jpg)

 Get the PCB from OSHPark: <https://oshpark.com/shared_projects/BrN84Pyj><br>
-Get the parts from Digi-Key: <https://www.digikey.com/short/zrb4mr><br>
+Get the parts from Digi-Key: <https://www.digikey.com/short/zrv0fh><br>

 The Digi-Key cart includes everything, including things you may not need.
 You may want to remove: